mbari-media-management/bobd-watermark/README.md

 gradle bintrayUpload
 ```

 This library is current available at <https://dl.bintray.com/hohonuuli/maven>.
-The maven coordinates are `org.mbari.bobd:bobd-waterwark:<version>`
+The maven coordinates are `org.mbari.bobd:bobd-waterwark:0.1.0`